 The draft 2035 General Plan also goes beyond state law requirements, with a much broader definition of education, so as to represent all the different types of education that occur in the community.
 Beyond just a focus on formal school education, the draft 2035 General Plan contains goals and policies throughout that support education in numerous ways - an educated workforce, lifelong learning, health and wellness education, bicycle education and safety, city government education, leisure, cultural and arts education, and educating the community on environmental, preservation, and conservation efforts.
 Consequently, all types of education found in our community are represented in the draft General Plan.

 Scottsdale is the major tourism and resort center of the metropolitan area.
 Although not all local major resorts are located in the city, Scottsdale is the core of specialty shopping, art galleries, recreational facilities, and cultural and sporting events that attract and sustain the local tourism industry.
 The city’s high-quality built and natural environments are important to maintaining tourism.
 Previous General Plan processes – including the 2001 General Plan – placed high importance on tourism within the community.
-The draft 2035 General Plan continues this effort with tourism-supporting goals and policies throughout the plan and its elements that support such.
-The Citizen Review Committee is currently discussing the tourism-supporting goals and policies that are sprinkled throughout the draft plan and contemplating housing them in a standalone Tourism Element.
+The draft 2035 General Plan continues this effort with the creation of a new element to the draft 2035 General Plan, the Tourism Element.
+This new element contains tourism-supporting goals and policies that were previously sprinkled throughout the plan.

 State law requires City Council adopt, and the voters ratify, the city’s General Plan.
 The current, timeline for this process includes a review and update of the draft 2035 General Plan by the Citizen Review Committee (through December 2020), city-wide public outreach (January – July 2021), State required public hearings, including Planning Commission recommendation and City Council adoption consideration (March – July 2021) and possible voter ratification of the plan at a targeted November 2021 election.